NYPL/libbib/README.md

 is taken to exploit vectorized functions in the code.

-On a (real life) example of **4 million** very messy ISBN 10s and 13s, aggressive ISBN 10 normalization took _1.5 minutes_ (commodity hardware).
+On a (real life) example of **4 million** very messy ISBN 10s and 13s, aggressive ISBN normalization took _3.5 minutes_ (commodity hardware).
-It salvaged over a million previously unusable ISBNs.
+It salvaged almost half a million previously unusable ISBNs, bringing the number of usable ISBNs (for matching, cataloging, etc...) from less than 90% to 99.6%!

 _Note these timings will change for the better or worse pending_
   - _performance enhancements_
   - _recognition and handling procedures for other ways in which malformed ISBNs can be salvaged_
-  - _recognition of the ISBN 13s and properly parsing them_

 As for robustness, this package is well tested, with over 100